Mbed-TLS/TF-PSA-Crypto/README.md

 The PSA-Crypto repository provides an implementation of the [PSA Cryptography API] (https://arm-software.github.io/psa-api) (version 1.0).
-This encompasses the on-going extensions to the PSA Cryptography API like currently PAKE.
+This encompasses the on-going extensions to the PSA Cryptography API (e.g. PAKE).

 The PSA Cryptography API implementation is organized around the [PSA Cryptography driver interface](https://github.com/Mbed-TLS/mbedtls/blob/development/docs/proposed/psa-driver-interface.md)